Sakshi0704/Apache_Camel_V2/README.md

-# Apache Camel with Kafka Integration & Spring Boot
+# Kafka and Apache Camel Integration with Docker Compose

 This project demonstrates a seamless integration between **Apache Camel**, **Kafka**, and **Spring Boot**, allowing message routing and transformation between REST APIs and Kafka topics.
 The application is built to showcase how you can produce and consume messages using Apache Camel routes and processors.